 The favourable weather conditions and the existing order backlog should help the Building Materials Segment get off to a good start in the financial year 2023.
 In addition, the energy crisis is likely to increase demand for energy-efficient refurbishment and retrofitting in residential buildings.
 The subsidy schemes for the modernisation of existing buildings will have a favourable impact.
-BayWa is expected to benefit from this, given its wide-ranging product portfolio.
+BayWa is expected to benefit from this, given its wideranging product portfolio.
 The establishment of an ecological building materials database underscores the Building Materials Segment's growing commitment to greater sustainability and climate protection in the building sector.
-The building materials database is designed to record carbon emissions generated by building materials database will constitute the basis on which the carbon emissions generated by buildings are assessed and will act as a foundation for customer advisory services.
+The building materials database is designed to record carbon emissions generated by building materials - starting with the manufacturing process and ending at the BayWa warehouse.
+The building materials database will constitute the basis on which the carbon emissions generated by buildings are assessed and will act as a foundation for customer advisory services.